thejoshwolfe/nethack/README.md

      Cursed fortune cookies should just be vague and unhelpful instead of outright lies.
      * Monks should start with only cursed fortune cookies, because repeatedly starting a Monk character to slowly unlock the encyclopedia would be dumb.
-       (The BCU status of fortune cookies only matters for the message, not the nutrition.)
+       (The BUC status of fortune cookies only matters for the message, not the nutrition.)
        You should have to work a little to uncurse or bless the fortune cookies if you want good messages.
+   * If you are carrying a stethoscope that you can use, display the information for using it on yourself in the status bar at all times.
+     This eliminates the tedium of having to apply it to yourself for free at every step.
+     * Blessed stethoscopes should provide more information, including exercise scores.
+       While carrying a blessed stethoscope, you will learn the actions that exercise and abuse attributes and add that information to the encyclopedia as you go.
    * Priest donations should persist and indicate progress toward the next divine protection.
    * The Oracle should be more helpful.
      * At all times, the oracle should direct you toward your next goal for free,